-- On March 8, the Philippines declared a public health emergency.
-On March 17, the country was placed under a "state of calamity" for six months. - The Philippines announced an indefinite ban on the entry of foreigners effective from March 22, with the Department of Foreign Affairs temporarily suspending visa issuances. - Per April 1 reports, it is now mandatory for individuals leaving their residences across the Philippines to cover their faces. - Cebu Pacific Airways and AirAsia Philippines cancelled all its flights on April 9 until the end of April. - Per April 15 reports, the government will be enforcing stricter guidelines for motorists during the enhanced community quarantine, effective immediately, while increasing the monitoring of the closure of nonessential businesses. - On April 16, the president ordered security forces to be ready to be deployed for the enforcement of social distancing and curfews, as various restrictions were reportedly flouted nationwide. - A palace spokesperson stated that an extension or modification to the enhanced community quarantine is possible after April 30.
+• On March 8, the Philippines declared a public health emergency.
+On March 17, the country was placed under a "state of calamity" for six months.

+- The Philippines announced an indefinite ban on the entry of foreigners effective from March 22, with the Department of Foreign Affairs temporarily suspending visa issuances. - Per April 1 reports, it is now mandatory for individuals leaving their residences across the Philippines to cover their faces. - Those discriminating against COVID-19 patients will be penalized and may face fines or prison time. - UPDATE: Cebu Pacific Airways and AirAsia Philippines cancelled all its flights on April 9 until the end of April.